Housing & Dining Contract

 DINING SERVICES TERMS AND CONDITIONS

-- If you are a resident of any of the following Residence Hall Facilities, you are obligated to purchase a meal plan: Morgan, Daniels, Sanford Riley, Stoddard, Trowbridge House, Institute, and Founders.
+- If you are a resident of any of the following Residence Hall Facilities, you are obligated to purchase a meal plan: Morgan, Daniels, Sanford Riley, Stoddard, Trowbridge House, Wachusett House, Institute, Founders and South Village Houses.

 - You may only change your meal plan selection during the first two weeks of “A” and “C” terms.